Introduction to Cathedral City, California

 The original inhabitants of the Coachella Valley were the Cahuilla Indians, who lived throughout the area for over 2,000 years.
 In 1876, descendants of the Cahuillas established a 52,000-acre reservation, which comprises 28 percent of the Cathedral City area.

 In 1850, Colonel Henry Washington of the U.S. Army Corps of Engineers named the region Cathedral Canyon after discovering that the area's canyons resembled the interior of a grand cathedral.
 In 1925, four developers established the area's first housing subdivision, aptly naming it Cathedral City.

-The city was incorporated in 1981 and since that time has grown four to five times in size.
-Today it has a population of about 52,000.
+The city was incorporated in 1981 and since that time has grown significantly in size.

 Sports & Recreation